 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 10 Successful Capillary Sticks

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based upon their certification exams.
 Be certain to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are quickly inputted in the national registry and a digital copy of your official certification is stored in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.